kgerheiser/symbol_checker/README.md

 # symbol_checker
-Reads in a library and an executable (or another library, or a directory) and displays which symbols from the first library are used
+Reads in a library and an executable (or another library, or a directory) and displays which symbols from the first library are used.

+Example:

 ```
 /symbol_checker.py ./libsp_4.a NEMS.exe